- Open Access

 None of our patients had pre-hospital care.
 The majority of them were brought in by relatives and Good Samaritan in 128 (83.1%).
 26 (16.9%) patients were brought in by police.
 None of our patients were brought in by ambulance.

-Distribution of patients according to etiology and type of fracture
+Distribution of patients according to etiology and type of fracture is shown in Table 3.

 In patients who had associated head injuries, 34 patients (52.9%) had mild head injuries (Glasgow Coma Scale [GCS]: 13-15), 9 (26.5%) had moderate head injuries (GCS: 9-12), and 7 (20.6%) had severe head injuries (GCS: 3-8).
 Eleven missed maxillofacial injuries were recorded in eight (5.2%) patients who had associated head injuries.